Curved Representation Space of Vision Transformers: Resolving the contradiction

 \subsection{Robustness and underconfidence of Transformers}

-Figs.~\ref{fig:db_distance_representation_space}a and \ref{fig:db_distance_representation_space}b show the distribution of the Euclidean distance from the original output to the decision boundary in the representation space (i.e., $||\mathbf{z}^{(N)}-\mathbf{z}^{(0)}||$) for ResNet50 and Swin-T. Note that the distance scale is different between the models.
-Interestingly, the distance distribution for Swin-T is \textit{bimodal}, i.e., the data are grouped into those having small distances (around zero) and those having large distances (around 10).
+Fig.~\ref{fig:dist_to_db_hist} shows the distribution of the Euclidean distance from the original output to the decision boundary in the representation space (i.e., $||\mathbf{z}^{(N)}-\mathbf{z}^{(0)}||$).
+Note that the distance scale is different between the models.
+Interestingly, the distance distributions for ViT-B/16 and Swin-T are \textit{bimodal}, i.e., the data are grouped into those having small distances and those having large distances.

-We examine this phenomenon further in Fig.~\ref{fig:db_distance_representation_space}c, which is a scatter plot between the confidence and the distance for Swin-T, where the colors represent $\theta^{(1)}$ of the corresponding data.
-Note that $\theta^{(1)}$ is highly correlated to the total direction change ($\sum_{n=1}^{N-1}{\theta^{(n)}}$), and thus is used as a measure of curvedness of the representation space around the data (see Appendix~\ref{appsec:representative_of_curvedness}).
+We examine this phenomenon further in Fig.~\ref{fig:dist_to_db_scatter}, which shows scatter plots between the confidence and the distance, where the colors represent $\theta^{(1)}$ of the corresponding data.
+Note that $\theta^{(1)}$ is highly correlated to the total direction change ($\sum_{n=1}^{N-1}{\theta^{(n)}}$), and thus is used as a measure of curvedness of the representation space around the data (see Appendix).
 It is clear that the curvedness dichotomizes the data: those associated with small values of $\theta^{(1)}$ are located in linear regions (marked with yellowish colors), while those associated with large values of $\theta^{(1)}$ are located in curved regions (marked with greenish colors).
 In particular, the data in the latter group show larger distances to the decision boundaries, and thus become more robust against adversarial attacks.
 In other words, since they are located in curved regions, an attack on them becomes challenging.

-To validate this, we apply the iterative FGSM attack (I-FGSM) \cite{kurakin2017ifgsm}, which is one of the strong attacks, to the correctly classified ImageNet validation data for Swin-T. We set the maximum amount of perturbation to $\epsilon_{\mathrm{IFGSM}}$=.001 or .002, the number of iterations to $T$=10, and the step size to $\epsilon_{\mathrm{IFGSM}}/T$.
-Fig.~\ref{fig:attack_accuracy-theta} shows the classification accuracy after attack with respect to $\theta^{(1)}$.
-We can observe that the data having large values of $\theta^{(1)}$ show high robustness (i.e., high accuracy after the attack), which makes the overall robustness of Swin-T (blue line) higher than that of ResNet50 (red line).
+To validate this, we apply the iterative FGSM attack (I-FGSM) \cite{kurakin2017ifgsm}, which is one of the strong attacks, to the correctly classified ImageNet validation data.
+We set the maximum amount of perturbation to $\epsilon_{\mathrm{IFGSM}}$=.001 or .002, the number of iterations to $T$=10, and the step size to $\epsilon_{\mathrm{IFGSM}}/T$.
+Fig.~\ref{fig:attack_theta_hist} shows the classification accuracy after the attack with respect to $\theta^{(1)}$.
+We can observe that the data having large values of $\theta^{(1)}$ show high robustness (i.e., high accuracy even after the attack), which makes the overall robustness of Transformers higher than that of CNNs.